harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 ![](./static/harness-variables-26.png)

-You can use `<+pipeline.sequenceId>` to tag a CI build when you push it to a repo, and then use `<+pipeline.sequenceId>` to pull the same build and tag in a subsequent stage.
-For an example, go to the [Build and test on a Kubernetes cluster build infrastructure tutorial](https://developer.harness.io/tutorials/ci-pipelines/kubernetes-build-farm/) and [Integrating CD with other Harness modules](/docs/continuous-delivery/get-started/integrating-CD-other-modules).
+You can use `<+pipeline.sequenceId>` to tag a CI build when you push it to a repository, and then use `<+pipeline.sequenceId>` to pull the same build and tag in a subsequent stage.
+For examples, go to [Build and test on a Kubernetes cluster build infrastructure tutorial](https://developer.harness.io/tutorials/ci-pipelines/kubernetes-build-farm/) and [Integrating CD with other Harness modules](/docs/continuous-delivery/get-started/integrating-CD-other-modules).

 ### <+pipeline.startTs>